Azure/draft-classic/design.md

 ## How To Use It

-Prow has three main commands:
+Prow has two main commands:

-- `prow init` configures your prow client and in-cluster environments
-- `prow new` takes your existing code and creates a new Kubernetes app
+- `prow create` takes your existing code and creates a new Kubernetes app
 - `prow up` deploys a development copy of your app into a Kubernetes cluster.
-Optionally, you can have it watch your code for changes, redeploying automatically with each change.
+Optionally, you can have it watch your code for changes, re-deploying automatically with each change.

 ## Start from a Dockerfile

-Say you have an application that is already Dockerized.
+Say you have an application that is already Dockerized, but not Helm-ified.
 Prow can start from your existing Dockerfile and create a new app:

 ```
 $ ls
 Dockerfile
 src/
-$ prow new my-app
+$ prow create
---> Created ./charts/my-app
+--> Created ./chart
 --> Ready to sail
 $ ls
+chart/
 Dockerfile
-charts/
 src/
 ```

-In the example above, `prow new my-app` created a new application named `my-app` and based configuration off of the Dockerfile.
+In the example above, `prow create` created a new application and based configuration off of the Dockerfile.
 Prow constructed a new Helm Chart for you, and stored it alongside your source code so that you can add it to version control, and even manually edit it.

 ## Start from Scratch

-If you want to start with an empty Prow chart, you can simply run `prow new YOUR_NAME`, and it will scaffold a chart and a Dockerfile for you.
+If you want to start with an empty Prow app, you can simply run `prow create` and it will scaffold a chart and a Dockerfile for you.

 ## Start from Code